just want to remind all readers that rape is not sex. Rape is violence and

 allowing reason to guide them, but hormones and unguarded passions instead.

-Martial rape is real.
+A partner raping a spouse is real.
 Let’s put and end to it.
 Men, let’s control ourselves.

 Let’s stop acting and thinking of our wives as sexual property.
 Let’s love